Institutional Revolutionary Party: In popular culture

 The 1999 film Herod's Law, directed by Luis Estrada, is a political satire of corruption in Mexico under the PRI regime.
 It was notably the first film to criticize the PRI explicitly by name and carried some controversy and censorship attempts from the Mexican government because of it.

 A latter Estrada film, The Perfect Dictatorship (2014), dealt with the political favoritism of Televisa towards the PRI, and the concept of the "cortinas de humo (smoke screens)" was explored in the Mexican black-comedy film, whose plot directly criticizes both the PRI and Televisa.
 Taking place in a Mexico with a tightly controlled media landscape, the plot centers around a corrupt politician (a fictional stand-in for Enrique Peña Nieto) from a political party (serving as a fictional stand-in for the PRI), and how he makes a deal with TV MX (which serves as a stand-in to Televisa) to manipulate the diffusion of news towards his benefit, in order to save his political career.
 The director made it based on the perceived media manipulation in Mexico.

 In 2025, journalist Denise Maerker premiered the documentary series PRI: Crónica del Fin on the streaming platform Vix.
-The series features interviews with former PRI presidents and prominent party figures, including Enrique Peña Nieto, Carlos Salinas de Gortari, Miguel Ángel Osorio Chong, and Alito Moreno, as well as other political figures such as Marcelo Ebrard, Vicente Fox, and Cuauhtémoc Cárdenas.
-It explores the party's seventy-year political history in Mexico, combining stock footage with exclusive testimonies from former leaders and party affiliates, and also addresses controversial figures like Elba Esther Gordillo, reflecting on the PRI's influence on the country's political landscape.
+The series features interviews with former PRI presidents and prominent party figures, including Enrique Peña Nieto, Carlos Salinas de Gortari, Francisco Labastida, Beatriz Paredes, Manlio Fabio Beltrones, Miguel Ángel Osorio Chong, and Alito Moreno, as well as other political figures such as Marcelo Ebrard, Vicente Fox, and Cuauhtémoc Cárdenas.
+It explores the party's seventy-year political history in Mexico, combining stock footage and news reports from Jacobo Zabludovsky with exclusive testimonies from former leaders and party affiliates, and also addresses controversial figures like Elba Esther Gordillo, reflecting on the PRI's influence on the country's political landscape.